Man injured on Maunawili Falls hike

-The Honolulu Fire Department rescued this afternoon a 20-year-old injured hiker at Maunawili Falls.
+The Honolulu Fire Department rescued Monday afternoon a 20-year-old injured hiker at Maunawili Falls.

 An HFD text reported that the man received injuries sometime before 3:30 p.m.